 Australia reduced its emissions by 20% between 2005 and 2021

-Government investment of A$20 billion has been committed to low emissions technologies in the decade to 2030
+Government investment of at least A$22 billion has been committed to low emissions technologies in the decade to 2030.

 Incentives, grants and support

-- The Australian Renewable Energy Agency provides grant funding towards research and development and early-stage commercialisation of renewable energy technologies and projects.
+- The Australian Renewable Energy Agency provides grants for research and development and early-stage commercialisation of renewable energy technologies and projects.

-- The Clean Energy Finance Corporation supports energy efficiency, renewable and low carbon energy projects through loans and equity investments.
+- The Clean Energy Finance Corporation supports energy efficiency, renewable energy and low emissions technology projects through loans and equity investments.

-- Incentives for organisations and individuals to adopt new practices and technologies to reduce their emissions through the Emissions Reduction Fund.
+- Incentives for organisations and individuals to adopt new practices and technologies to reduce their emissions through the A$2.5 billion Emissions Reduction Fund.